IPC Privacy Statement

 - educate our stakeholders about particular issues through published reports.

-The IPC securely stores personal information electronically and in hard copy files.
+The IPC securely stores all personal information electronically.

 How to access and revise your information